-The Remote-LFA [I-D.ietf-rtgwg-remote-lfa] draft already defines this.
-The Q-space for a link S-E being protected is the set of routers that can reach primary node E, without traversing the S-E link on any of the shortest path from the node Y to primary nexthop E. This MUST exclude any destination for which there is atleast one ECMP path from the node Y to the primary nexthop E traversing the link(S-E) being protected.
+The Remote-LFA [RFC7490] draft already defines this.
+The Q-space for a link S-E being protected is the set of routers that can reach primary node E, without traversing the S-E link on any of the shortest path from the node Y to primary nexthop E. This MUST exclude any destination for which there is at least one ECMP path from the node Y to the primary nexthop E traversing the link(S-E) being protected.